haraqa/haraqa/README.md

 <h2 align="center">About the Project</h2>

 ### Overview
 Haraqa is meant for handling and persisting data in a distributed system.
 One or more servers can be used to send and receive messages.
 Each server has a set of 'topics', a set of messages stored in the order received.

 A Haraqa client can produce and/or consume from a server's topics.
-These messages can be produced one at a time or in batches.
-Messages are consumed by making a request for a specific offset and limit.
+Clients can produce messages one at a time or in batches.
+Clients consume messages by making a request for a specific offset and limit.
 The messages can be consumed one at a time or in batches.

 <div align="center">
   <a href="https://raw.githubusercontent.com/haraqa/haraqa/media/diagram.jpg">